 - or (b) otherwise, in a reasonable time before access is required.

 Access must be safe and unobstructed

 11.6 When we or the lines company visit your premises, you must do all things necessary to ensure that access to your premises is safe and unobstructed and that our staff, agents and contractors are not threatened, assaulted or harassed by you or any person you are responsible for.
 This includes ensuring that any dog or other animal on your premises is kept under control.

 - (a) that breach is not the subject of a dispute under our complaint resolution procedure;

 - (b) we have taken reasonable steps to encourage and assist you to comply with clause 11.6;

 - and (c) we have given you 10 days’ written notice to remedy that breach in order to avoid disconnection, and you do not comply with that clause when we next visit your premises, you will be in breach of a material term of this agreement so we may disconnect your electricity supply without further notice in accordance with clause 13.7.

 Keys and security information

-(b) only use the keys and security information for the purpose of exercising our rights and fulfilling our obligations under this agreement; and
+- (b) only use the keys and security information for the purpose of exercising our rights and fulfilling our obligations under this agreement;